 An introduction to manipulative therapy and how to use it in conjunction with dry needling is presented and discussed throughout the course.
 This is a powerful combination of techniques that significantly improves patient outcome.

 The primary method of learning for this course centers on the hands-on, clinical application of DN with partners.
-We will review clinical anatomy and practice DN of each tissue and system covered throughout the course.
+We will review clinical anatomy and practice DN of each tissue, system and impairment covered throughout the course.

 Each student is required to sign a waiver and practice DN on a lab partner.
 If you are unable to be needled, no problem, please contact us prior to the course.
 Following the course, each student receives access to both instructors via cell phone or email and are encouraged to contact us at any time with clinical questions or concerns.

 Note: This course has a laid back, relaxing atmosphere (I was a fly fishing guide for 10 years afterall).
 We feel this is the most enjoyable, beneficial and productive form of instruction.
 It's one of the most frequent compliments we have received while teaching in the past and students seem to truly enjoy it.
 This also improves learning, application and therefore, patient outcome.